noelwelsh/noelwelsh.com/_posts/_fitness-for-busy-people.md

 Here's the essentials of what I suggest:

 - Bodyweight movements will be the mainstay of your workouts.
-You will require no special equipment except possibly an inexpensive pull-up bar or gymnastics rings, and some shoes.
+These require no special equipment except possibly an inexpensive pull-up bar or gymnastics rings, and some shoes.
 They are time efficient as they work large amounts of muscle mass at once, and can be scaled down to the most basic beginner or up to the Olympic contender.
 - At a minimum, you can fit most of your training into short bursts done during the day, supplemented with two to four twenty minute sessions for more intense activity.
 - Eat a sensible diet.
 - Play with movement.
 Enjoy using your body.
 If you have kids, throw them into the air (just catch them on the way down, ok?)